 Signs that a wild animal needs help:

-- Animal was picked up by a cat or a dog
+- Picked up by a cat or a dog

 - Evidence of bleeding